 BioMarin's Biologics License Application for Valoctocogene Roxaparvovec Accepted for Priority Review by FDA with Review Action Date of August 21, 2020

-BioMarin Pharmaceutical Inc. (Nasdaq: BMRN) has announced that the U.S. Food and Drug Administration (FDA) has accepted for Priority Review the Biologics License Application (BLA) to the FDA for its investigational AAV5 gene therapy, valoctocogene roxaparvovec, for adults with hemophilia A. This acceptance by the FDA marks the first marketing application accepted for a gene therapy product for any type of hemophilia in the United States.
+BioMarin Pharmaceutical Inc. (Nasdaq: BMRN) has announced that the U.S. Food and Drug Administration (FDA) has accepted for Priority Review the Biologics License Application (BLA) to the FDA for its investigational AAV5 gene therapy, valoctocogene roxaparvovec, for adults with haemophilia A. This acceptance by the FDA marks the first marketing application accepted for a gene therapy product for any type of haemophilia in the United States.

 The FDA has granted priority review designation to valoctocogene roxaparvovec, which is granted to drugs that treat a serious condition and, if approved, would provide a significant improvement in safety or effectiveness of the treatment, prevention, or diagnosis of a serious condition.
 The Prescription Drug User Fee Act (PDUFA) action date is August 21, 2020.
 The FDA has informed the company that they are not currently planning to hold an advisory committee meeting to discuss the application.

 The application is based on a Phase 3 interim analysis of study participants treated with investigational product manufactured by the to-be-commercialized process and three-year Phase 1/2 data.
 BioMarin has constructed, commissioned, and validated one of the first gene therapy manufacturing facilities of its kind in the world.
 This award-winning facility is located in Novato, California.
 Marketing authorization documentation has been included in the applications, and the facility is ready for inspection to support approval.